w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Putting It All Together

 If the idea of proxy types and their application seems abstract, it is.
 Here is an example of how you might use these accounts.
-Imagine you have one account as your primary token-holding account, and don't want to access it very often, but you do want to participate in governance and staking.
+Imagine you have one account as your primary token-holding account and don't want to access it very often, but you do want to participate in governance and staking.
 You could set Governance and Staking proxies.

 ![proxies](../assets/regular_proxy_diagram.png)